WomenWhoCode/WWCode-London/resources/book-club/README.md

 # **BOOK CLUB**

 The official book club repo for WWCode-London 📚

 We love deep discussions and delightful insights!

 🗨️ It helps to have different perspectives and ideas regarding the topics covered in the books 💬

 Participating in our book club is a fantastic way to read concisely and take more experience from the books! 📖

-## CURRENTLY READING
+## Currently Reading

-- Clean Code A Handbook of Agile Software Craftsmanship by Robert C. Martin 💻
+- [Clean Code A Handbook of Agile Software Craftsmanship](https://github.com/jnguyen095/clean-code/blob/master/Clean.Code.A.Handbook.of.Agile.Software.Craftsmanship.pdf) by Robert C. Martin

-### PAST BOOKS
+## Past Books

 <table>
 <tbody>